inerplat/kubectl-inject-shell/README.md

 4. **Execution modes:**
    - In non-daemon mode, the script waits for the privileged container to finish its task and then opens a shell in the target container.
    - In daemon mode, it simply creates the privileged container without opening a shell.

-## Verbose Logging

-Enable verbose mode using the `-v` or `--verbose` flag to get detailed output on the operations being performed.

 ## Notes